GDevelopApp/GDevelop-documentation/docs/gdevelop5/education/index.md

 The GDevelop for Education plan gives access to **a curriculum designed by the GDevelop team and by teachers**.
 It includes multiple ready-to-teach lessons that cover game development theory and step-by-step practical lessons to create full games.

-Once you've purchased the GDevelop for Education plan, these curriculum and extra educational resources are accessible from the Classroom tab, visible for teachers.
+Once you've purchased the GDevelop for Education plan, these curriculum and extra educational resources are accessible from the Teach tab, visible for teachers.

 ## Getting the Education plan